IBPS RRB PO 2025: 6 Month Study Plan

 In the next 6 months, you need to prepare all subjects and master every topic.
 Yes, if you think this way and put in the effort, you can reach mastery or even achieve it like the toppers.
 This is achievable, and thousands of candidates have already proven it.
 Therefore, to succeed, you must focus equally on all sections, as each one has the same weightage in the exam.

-Thus, a fresher should divide the 6-month study plan into 3 different phases to cover each area effectively.
+Thus, a fresher should divide the 6-month study plan into 3 phases to cover each area effectively.
 These three phases are:

 • Phase 1: Build a strong foundation